 Measuring the impact of the activities provided with sports premium funding can be achieved in different ways.
 We will look at progress in PE as well as other areas of development such as self-esteem, confidence and the numbers of pupils involved in sporting activities in and out of school.
 Assessments are made both formally and informally using our school assessment systems as well as feedback from staff and visitors to the school.
 We will also evaluate the impact of professional development opportunities in improving teaching and learning in PE.

-There has been a more positive attitude from many children in active participation in both before and after school clubs.
+There has been a positive attitude from many children in active participation in both before and after school clubs – Stoolball was very popular and will run again next year.
 There have been opportunities for children to join these clubs without financial constraints.

-There has been a noticeable increase in participation in after school sports clubs, especially in KS1.
+There has been a noticeable increase in participation in after school sports clubs, especially in KS1 – now with the KS1 football club paid for using Health grant money.

-There is now a wider range of competitive sporting events throughout the year as our partnership with Blackboys School and the Ringmer Alliance has developed.
+There is now a wider range of competitive sporting events throughout the year with Framfield taking part in nearly all of the sporting events held by UCTC.

 |Target||Action||Timescale||Lead Staff||Progress Reports and Success Criteria|